 Be warned, if you’re building your kitchen around the American fridge and it breaks or you want a different one, it might be a good idea to leave a bit more room in case you decide to wheel a bigger unit in there later down the line.
 This might look messy but you can get around this by ensuring the wood or material around the fridge can be trimmed back (if possible) without conflicting with drawers or cabinets.

 When it comes to installation, there’s a few more things to bear in mind.
 First, the doors on an American fridge freezer tend to open wide, but this varies from brand to brand.
 If you’re building around the fridge freezer, the doors will need to protrude from the cabinetry and will need a certain amount of space to open fully.

 Before you plug it in and get it up and running, it is important to let it rest for a while to allow the cooling gases to settle.
 Sometimes the doors of the fridge will have to be removed to get it into a room.
 If you think you might be a bit tight for space, check that the model you’re purchasing has removable doors.
 Pre-plan a path for the fridge freezer to take through your house when it’s being delivered, this will make things easier and quicker for the delivery team.

 Browse from our selection of top American-Style Fridge Freezers to get a fantastic bit of kit in your kitchen.
 Competitive prices and free delivery is available when you buy online today!

-How to Connect an American Fridge Freezer to Water Supply
+How Do You Connect an American Fridge Freezer to Water Supply?